colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-14-running-correlation.markdown

 # Initial Visualization of the Data

-We want to visualize the data initially, so that we can see if there are any obvious patterns in the data.
+We want to look at an initial visualization of the data so that we can see if there are any obvious patterns.
 Upon initial inspection, there looks to be good possibility for a linear relationship between average running pace and average stride length.

 ```python